Channel drift: Cable

-MTV Networks (now part of Paramount Skydance) were an early example of channel drift.
-Music Television (as MTV was originally known) was originally devoted to popular music videos upon its launch in August 1981, but began adding reality programs and other entertainment geared toward a young adult audience in the 1990s, beginning a gradual progression toward its current focus of reality and scripted programming.
-Music videos on the main channel were eventually limited to overnight and morning time periods, and were eventually pushed to spinoff networks MTV2, then to MTV Hits.
-MTV2 itself gradually drifted from an all-music video format to include reruns of MTV programs, original series, and acquired off-network sitcoms; In Fall 2016, MTV Hits was later discontinued in favor of NickMusic.
+MTV Networks (now part of the conglomerate Paramount Skydance) was an early example of channel drift.
+Music Television (as MTV was originally called) was originally devoted to music videos when launched in August 1981.
+But in the 1990s, MTV began adding reality programs and other entertainment aimed at a young adult audience, beginning a gradual progression toward its current focus on reality and scripted programming.
+Music videos on the main channel were eventually limited to overnight and morning times, and these were eventually pushed to the spin-off networks MTV2 and later to MTV Hits.
+MTV2 gradually drifted from an all-music video format to include reruns of MTV programs, original series, and acquired off-network sitcoms.
+In the fall of 2016, MTV Hits was discontinued in favor of NickMusic.

-Video Hits One likewise began as an outlet for adult contemporary music before transitioning to an Black-aimed pop culture channel as VH1; Country Music Television drifted to Southern culture and general rerun programming as CMT.
-The Nashville Network, perhaps the most dramatic, drifted to general entertainment format as The National Network and then to a heavily male-oriented program lineup known as Spike, only to drift back toward general entertainment in 2015 and become the Paramount Network in 2018.
+Likewise, Video Hits One began as an outlet for adult contemporary music, before transitioning to a Black-targeted pop-culture channel with the name VH1.
+Country Music Television drifted toward Southern culture and general rerun programming under the name CMT.
+Perhaps most dramatically, The Nashville Network drifted toward a general entertainment format as The National Network, now known as TNN; then it drifted to heavily male-oriented programming under the name Spike, only to drift back toward general entertainment in 2015, and then become the Paramount Network in 2018.

-While Nickelodeon has largely remained a children's-aimed channel throughout its history, its late-night Nick at Nite programming block (which for Nielsen ratings purposes is a separate channel from Nickelodeon) has drifted greatly from airing classic television (first from the Golden Age of Television, later expanding to shows from the 1960s and 1970s), to more recent shows still airing in local syndication, to its current focus on teenaged and young adult audiences similar to that of ABC Family (now Freeform).
-Nick at Nite launched TV Land as a spin-off channel due to its increased focus on more recent programming (as well as the elimination of non-sitcom programming on Nick at Nite), only for TV Land itself to eventually shift to more recent programming and even original programming.
-In recent years, networks such as Cozi TV and MeTV have emerged to fill this gap with their programming being primarily 1950s–1960s television shows; even those networks have left older content to early hours in their broadcast day for more recent content.
-Retro Television Network is the most prominent network still focused on 1950s and 1960s television shows.
+While Nickelodeon has largely remained a children's channel historically, its late-night Nick at Nite programming block (which Nielsen TV ratings treat as a different channel than Nickelodeon) has drifted significantly—from classic television (first from the Golden Age of Television, and later also from the 1960s and 1970s), to more recent shows still airing in local syndication, to its current focus on teenage and young adult audiences similar to those of ABC Family (now Freeform).
+Nick at Nite launched TV Land as a spin-off channel because of the channel's increased focus on more recent programming (as well as the elimination of non-sitcom programming on Nick at Nite); ironically, TV Land eventually shifted to more recent programming and original programming.
+In recent years, networks such as Cozi TV and MeTV have emerged to fill the gap, programming mainly television shows from the 1950s and 1960s; even these networks have relegated older content to the early hours of their broadcast days, in favor of more recent content.
+Retro Television Network is the most prominent network still focused on television shows from the 1950s and 1960s.